CooperAtive/ember_authentication/README.md

-## My Ember Authentication Playgrount following the Embercast Client-side Authentication series
+## My Ember Authentication Playground following the Embercast Client-side Authentication Series

 Updated Ember, Handlebars and jQuery to most recent versions and made necessary changes to get basic functionality and get rid of all deprication warnings.